syncfusion-content/blazor-docs/blazor/pdfviewer-2/toolbar-customization.md

     * Take full control over your toolbar layout by rearranging the positions of existing toolbar items to better suit your preferences.
     * Organize your toolbar intuitively, placing frequently used tools front and center for easy access and improved productivity.

-## How to customize primary toolbar without default options
+## How to customize Primary Toolbar without default options

 You can Modify the Primary Toolbar in the PDF Viewer by Assign the `ToolbarItems` as null and Create PdfToolbarItem list which Contains RenderFragment and Index for the Toolbar Items.
 Assign the list to the property `CustomToolbarItems`.